MFahad777/Typy-js/README.md

 ## Validation.requiredIfNot(validation_options)

-A function that returns a validation middleware to set string value as uppercase.
+A function that returns a validation middleware that makes a field required if the condition does not meet.

 `validation_options (Required)`
 - `message (Optional)`: A custom message.